rongallant/meta-collections/readme.txt

 == Installation ==
-1. Upload the plugin folder to the `/wp-content/plugins/` directory
+1. Upload the plugin folder` to the `/wp-content/plugins/` directory
-1. ...or just download it trough the wordpress add plugin interface searching for 'meta collections'
+1. ..or just download it trough the wordpress new plugin interface searching for 'meta collections'
-1. Activate the plugin through the 'Plugins' menu in WordPress (start using)
+1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create a Collection
 1. Create a Metadata Schema
 1. Compose the Collection's User Interface
-1. Edit and compose the collection table overview elements
 1. Start managing your collection
 1. Build your collection details into your template or use shortcode

 == Frequently Asked Questions ==

 = I added a metafield but it doesn't show up in the post type edit screen =

 You first have to drag it into the user interface.
-Go to Collections, click on 'User Interface', create a metabox and drag the field into that box
+Go to Collections, click on 'edit user interface' and drag the field in a place you wan't it

-= I moved some of the system metaboxes (like title or featured image) to other places but nothin happend in my post edit screen =

-Some of the System metaboxes have fixed locations. i'll might build some functionality for this restrictions in later releases

-= I can't edit or delete the posts or pages collections =

-That is because that post types or Core Wordpress post types.
-You can only add metaboxes and meta fields to that types.

-= As a developer, where can i find technical documentation =

-Go to http://metacollections.statuur.nl/ for class documentation

 == Screenshots ==

-1. Add you own Post Type besides 'posts' and 'pages'.
-2. A Metadata schema composed with numerous custom field types
+1. Edit screen Collections
+2. Metadataschema
 3. Edit Screen Collections
-4. Compose your own Wordpres' edit screen User Interface
+4. Compose your user Interface
 5. Start managing your collection
 6. The new Vimeo field